nhsconnect/gpconnect/pages/appointments/appointments_use_case_read_an_appointment.md

 summary: "Read a patient's appointment at an organisation"
 ---

 ## Use case ##

 This specification describes a single use case enabling the consumer to obtain the details of a specific future appointment from a targeted provider system.

+A patient's future appointment will be returned from the provider system, irrespective of:

+  - the booking organisation
-A patient's future appointment, irrespective of the booking organisation, and irrespective of whether the appointment was booked via the GP Connect API, is  returned by the provider system.
+  - whether the appointment was booked via the GP Connect API or not
+  - the appointment's delivery channel (appointments of any delivery channel, including 'Visit' are returned in this interaction)

 {% include important.html content="The Appointment Management capability pack is aimed at the administration of a patient's appointments.
 As a result of information governance (IG) requirements, the read appointments capability has been restricted to future appointments.
 More details are available on the [Design decisions](appointments_design.html#viewing-and-amending-booked-appointments) page." %}

 ## Security ##